 A Personal Representative

-A personal representative is appointed by a probate court judge to oversee the administration of an estate when someone dies with or without a will and has not transferred all his property into a living trust.
+A personal representative is appointed by a probate court judge to oversee the administration of an estate when someone dies with or without a will and has not transferred all of their property into a living trust.
 The personal representative can be a person, an institution such as a bank or trust company, or a combination of both.
-If the decedent had a last will and testament in which he named the person or entity he wanted to serve as personal representative, the probate court judge will most likely honor his wishes and appoint this individual.
+If the decedent had a last will and testament in which the person stated who or what entity they wanted to serve as personal representative, the probate court judge will most likely honor that wish and appoint this individual.

 Otherwise, if the decedent did not leave a will, state law dictates who the probate judge must appoint to serve as the personal representative.
-In most states, it's the surviving spouse or another close family member.
-The personal representative of an "intestate" estate -- one without a valid will -- is commonly called the estate's "administrator."
+In most states, it is the surviving spouse or another close family member.
+The personal representative of an "intestate" estate—one without a valid will—is commonly called the estate's "administrator."

-Revocable trusts also typically name one or more successor trustees, someone to step in and assume control of the trust and its assets when the trustmaker/original trustee dies, or if he should become incapacitated to the point where he can no longer manage the trust or their own affairs.
+Revocable trusts also typically name one or more successor trustees; someone to step in and assume control of the trust and its assets when the trustmaker/original trustee dies or if the trustmaker/original trustee should become incapacitated to the point where they can no longer manage the trust or their own affairs.
 The advantage of a revocable trust over a last will or testament is that the details of the estate are shielded from public consumption.

-When a trustmaker creates an irrevocable trust, he must step aside immediately upon its formation.
-He cannot act as his own trustee.
+When a trustmaker creates an irrevocable trust, the individual must step aside immediately upon its formation.
+The trustmaker cannot act as their own trustee.
 Another party must be named.